-Teachers asking The results of mini Live marking - teachers Dot marking, i.e. colourquestions and talking quizzes. marking work in the coded dots. with students. lesson with the student.
+Teachers asking questions and talking with students.
+The results of mini quizzes.
+Live marking - teachers marking work in the lesson with the student.
+Dot marking, i.e. colour- coded dots.
 Mid-lesson checks.
-Using a visualiser or Marked pieces with a Peer (working with a scanned work to share comment, grade or partner) and self- ideas. against a mark-scheme. assessment.
+Using a visualiser or scanned work to share Marked pieces with a comment, grade or Peer (working with a partner) and self- ideas. against a mark-scheme. assessment.